 Students who do not wish this information to be released may prevent such release by submitting an Exclusion of Directory Information Form to the Office of the Registrar, Sherman Hall 110.
 The request for exclusion of directory information will be honored indefinitely; however, it does not affect directory information already published or released.
 By requesting exclusion of directory information, students should be aware that all future requests for this information by anyone other than school officials with legitimate educational interests will be refused.

 Each candidate for a graduate degree may be required to take a final oral and/or written examination.
 It may be required by the department or departments involved (see the relevant departmental section), or by the Graduate Council in special cases.

-If the examining committee decides that the student has failed to pass the written and/or oral examination, it makes one of three possible decisions: (a) The candidate should not receive the graduate degree, (b) The candidate should be required to take additional courses before appearing for re-examination, or (c) The candidate should be re-examined after an interval of at least three months.
+If the examining committee decides the student has failed to pass the written and/or oral examination, it makes one of three possible decisions: (a) the candidate should not receive the graduate degree, (b) the candidate should be required to take additional courses before appearing for re-examination, or (c) the candidate should be re-examined after a period of time as designated by departmental policy.